rcompton/ryancompton.net/_posts/2014-06-06-statistical-features-of-infinite-jest.md

 def all_uninterrupted_seqs(raw, prep_conj, min_seq_length=3):
     """
-    Given a string of text and a set of terms to search for return a count of how often uninterrupted seqs appear
+    Given a string of text and a set of terms to search for return all uninterrupted chains of the terms
     """
     tokens = nltk.wordpunct_tokenize(raw)